 These units would offer long life and high energy-conversion efficiency.

-A family of proposed miniature sources of power would exploit the direct conversion of the kinetic energy of a particles into electricity.
-In addition to having long operational lives, these sources are expected to operate with energy-conversion efficiencies from 70 to 90 percent.
+A family of proposed miniature sources of power would exploit the direct conversion of the kinetic energy of a particles into electricity in diamond semiconductor diodes.
+These power sources would function over a wide range of temperatures encountered in terrestrial and outer-space environments.
+These sources are expected to have operational lifetimes of 10 to 20 years and energy conversion efficiencies >35 percent.

-This work was done by Jagdish U. Patel, Jean-Pierre Fleurial, and G. Jeffrey Snyder of Caltech for NASA’s Jet Propulsion Laboratory.
-For further information, access the Technical Support Package (TSP) free online at www.techbriefs.com/tsp under the Physical Sciences category.
+This work was done by Jagdish U. Patel, Jean-Pierre Fleurial, and Elizabeth Kolawa of Caltech for NASA’s Jet Propulsion Laboratory.
+For further information, access the Technical Support Package (TSP) free on-line at www.techbriefs.com/tsp under the Physical Sciences category.

 This Brief includes a Technical Support Package (TSP).

-Alpha-Voltaic Sources Using Liquid Ga as Conversion Medium (reference NPO-30322) is currently available for download from the TSP library.
+(reference NPO-30323) is currently available for download from the TSP library.